-Number display in Google analytics tells you a lot about what you should do to make your Shopify store’s Conversion Rate goes up.
+Numbers display in Google analytics tell you a lot about what you should do to make your Shopify store’s Conversion Rate go up.
 Focus on Shopify conversion tracking is an essential, but painful process.
 Each market and website has different methods to increase sales.
-In this post, I will not mention ways to improve conversion rate, but must-check metric when your Shopify conversion rate dramatically drops.
+In this post, I will not mention ways to improve conversion rates, but must-check metrics when your Shopify conversion rate dramatically drops.

 PageFly Page BuilderCreate your own Shopify landing page

 Quickly create high engaging Shopify landing page with PageFly appFree install now

 Analytics conversion rate is important because it determines the success of a Shopify store, a marketing campaign or an A/B testing variant.
 Higher conversion rates also lead to higher ROI for your eCommerce store.
 Have a look at the conversion rate formula: